 Did you know that essential oils have been found to be able to penetrate the membrane of our cells?
 Or that essential oils have been in existence since ancient times?

 Like anything that occurs naturally on this planet (or indeed, in the universe), essential oils are far more complicated than we may be aware of.
-Knowing more about essential oils can give you a deeper appreciation and understanding of the aromatherapy and many other practices that involve the use of essential oils.
+Knowing more about essential oils can give you a deeper appreciation and understanding of aromatherapy and many other practices that involve the use of essential oils.

 There are a lot of things that can strengthen our ties to people who lived thousands of years before us.
 We have things like artifacts, written works, and other remnants of ancient cultures.
 One thing that you may not have expected to be something that has been in existence for thousands of years is essential oils.

-Ibn al-Baitar, a physician and chemist who lived in the late 12th century and the first half of the 13th, made first known record of the processes that produce essential oils.
+Ibn al-Baitar, a physician and chemist who lived in the late 12th to early 13th century, made the first known record of the processes that produce essential oils.
 There is also evidence that the ancient Egyptians used essential oils for medicinal and spiritual purposes as early as 2000 BC.
-King Tutankhamun in particular was found to have been buried with over 50 alabaster jars that contained essential oils.
+King Tutankhamun, in particular, was found to have been buried with over 50 alabaster jars that contained essential oils.

 Other ancient civilizations also recognized the efficacy of essential oils.
 The Greek physician Hippocrates, who is considered to be the father of medicine, recommended aromatic baths and massages as the way to good health.

 Other ancient civilizations, such as the Chinese, Romans, and Hindus also reportedly used the essential oils of plants for various purposes.
 Essential oils were used in sanitation, for aromatic purposes, for medicinal purposes, and as perfume for the hair and body.
-In fact, these same things are still practice today.
+In fact, these same things are still practiced today.